-Insurance is becoming more complex and more fast moving.
-Yet in the midst of demanding situations and time pressures, there will be occasions when it will be important that we make a fair decision.
+Insurance is becoming more complex, and faster moving as well.
+Yet in the midst of demanding situations and time pressures, there will be occasions when it is important that we make a fair decision.
 What can we do to make this as easy and straightforward as possible?

 Yet how do you do this in practice?
-Turn to the fairness protocols that your firm’s compliance people have put in place?
+Turn to the fairness protocols that your firm has put in place?
 You may find something of interest, but often only after digging around for a while.
 In the meantime, that decision is still demanding your attention, waiting for a fair outcome.

-Here’s one approach that you can use at your desk, in a meeting, or in a conversation.
+Here are a couple of approaches that you can use at your desk, in a meeting, or in a conversation.
 It’s simple and flexible, and credible too, having been talked about in academic circles for a while.
-Let’s call it the ‘awareness check’.
+Let’s call it the ‘awareness check’

 The awareness check helps you weigh up the fairness of a particular decision by asking you to imagine yourself in a very simple situation.
 You have to imagine what decision you would make if you didn’t know anything about the particular consequences of that decision for yourself.

 Let’s use an insurance example, set in a claims department.
-The settlement you’re about to propose to the claimant should be a fair one.
-It’s what your firm talks about in its code of ethics.
-It's what your chief executive means when she talks about integrity.
-And its what your boss means when he talks about trust.
-So in weighing up what settlement to propose, you should imagine for a minute that you don’t know anything about how insurance works.
-And you don't know anything about the financial resources you have.
-Finally, you don’t know how well that claim aligned with what was covered.
+The settlement you’re about to propose to the claimant should be a fair one – it’s what your firm talks about in its code of ethics, what your chief executive means when she talks about integrity, what your boss means when he talks about trust.
+So in weighing up what settlement to propose, you have to imagine that you don’t know anything about how insurance works, that you don’t know anything about the financial resources that you might have to rely on, that you don’t know how well that claim aligned with what was covered.
 You have to make your decision without any information like this.

 What this does is put you in a position whereby you didn’t know anything of the consequences of that decision for yourself, if it was your claim that the decision was about.
 In taking that decision, you have to weigh up whether you would personally be prepared to accept the consequences of your decision, not knowing how great or small they might be.